Anuraga Aralithu: Plot

-Ashadevi expects Shankar to remain at home after marriage, but her plan backfires as Shankar continues as an employee even after marriage.
-Ashadevi faces failure trying many ways to take revenge against Shankar.
+Ashadevi expects Shankar to remain at home after marriage, but Shankar continues to work, and this foils all her plans to avenge him.
 Ashadevi refuses to announce bonuses to workers in her company, which agitates all workers including Shankar and redirects them to an indefinite hunger strike, including Shankar.
 Mohan Rao realizes that his company's image is at stake and takes over as the chairman.
 Ashadevi is angered by this move, thinking that she has lost to Shankar.
 After the strike, While Shankar is eating his first gulp, Ashadevi starts humiliating Shankar in front of his mother without knowing her presence.
 Shankar's mother learns of their bitter relationship and dies immediately, out of guilt.
-With full of guilt Ashadevi attempts suicide shooting herself with revolver, Uma and Mohan Rao try to stop her, but she ends up getting the bullet in her belly.
-She was taken to hospital and hence she was cured.
-At same time Uma rushes in search of Shankar and she adjures him to forgive Ashadevi.
-Shankar comes to the hospital to see Ashadevi.
-Ashadevi asks forgiveness for her mistake.
+Ashadevi shoots herself with a revolver, feeling remorseful for her actions, although Shankar and Uma attempt to stop it.
+They rush her to a hospital, where Uma asks Shankar to forgive Ashadevi for her actions.
+Upon regaining consciousness, Ashadevi apologizes to Shankar, who forgives her.